Skip to main content

 Trust Registration Service

-Trustees must register using HMRC's online service (for trustees: gov.uk/guidance/register-a-trust-as-a-trustee) and keep the registration details up to date whenever there is a change to the trust or its beneficial owners.
-Failure to register or keep details current can result in financial penalties.
+Trustees must register using HMRC's online service (see gov.uk/guidance/register-a-trust) and keep the registration details up to date whenever there is a change to the trust or its beneficial owners.
+Failure to register, or to keep details current, can result in a penalty of up to £5,000.
 Registration does not replace any separate tax filing obligations the trust may have.

 Practical checklist before committing